-Architectural Design, Construction and Material Technology, Earthwork Art/Architecture, Native American Architecture, Italian Modernism.
+Architectural Design, Construction and Material Technology, Earthwork Art as Architecture, Native American Architecture, Concrete Structures, Italian Modernism and Brutalism.

 - Masters Degree in the Science of Building Design, Columbia University, New York City

 - Bachelor of Architecture, University of Kentucky, Lexington

 Architectural research should ultimately lead to construction but it does not necessarily begin there.
 The physical embodiment of theory is a clear aim of my architecture.
 An actionable theory must exist simultaneously in realms that are both spatial realities and timeless, transfigural realities.
 Model, structure, space, form, light, and color are the programmatic content of all construction.